-Since the Sixties Marisa Merz has been producing drawings and paintings representing feminine profiles and physiognomies.
-Her figures originate from the intertwinement of arabesque lines or from the accumulation of small fragments, whose rapid strokes are evocative of the strength and tension of copper wire.
-Completely isolated and decontextualized, the female or anthropomorphic heads appear as if they were suspended in time and space, synthetic forms that are still unstable and in-progress.
-The dense and nervous graphic signs design an amorphous mass that emerges 'in negative' from the white space of the paper.
-The latter appears divided by a dashed grid, also unstable, sketching a different space, superimposed on the two-dimensional surface.
+Since the 1960s, Marisa Merz has dedicated herself to the creation of drawings and paintings that represent female faces and physiognomies.
+His figures take shape from the intertwining of arabesque lines or from the accumulation of small fragments, whose swift stroke is evocative of the strength and tension of the copper wire.
+Isolated from any context, the heads of a woman or anthropomorphic appear as if suspended in time and space, synthetic forms that are still unstable and in the process of being defined.
+The graphic sign, dense and nervous, draws an amorphous mass that emerges "in negative" from the white of the sheet.
+The latter appears divided by a dashed grid, also unstable, which outlines another spatiality, superimposed on the two-dimensional surface.

-Photolithography hand-printed with Eugene Brisset lithographic press on Hahnemuhle 300 gsm paper
+2018, Photolithography printed by hand with Eugene Brisset lithographic press on Hahnemuhle paper 300 gsm, 50 x 70 cm,

-Each example is numbered and authenticated by the Fondazione Merz
+Each piece is embossed lower left, numbered on the back and authenticated by the Merz Foundation.

 The edition is printed by Litografia Bulla, Rome.